 German For Dummies All-In-One

-Confession: I’ve had a copy of German For Dummies All-In-One on my shelf since… well, as long as I can remember, pretty much.
+Confession: I’ve had a copy of German For Dummies All-In-One on my shelf since… well, as long as I can remember.
 I always thought that German was a fascinating language, where even the most benign sentences sound fierce and powerful.
 And yet, I don’t think I’ve ever made it past the introduction of this guide for dummies – it literally could not be easier, and I still haven’t stuck with it.
 Of all the books I’d live by for a year, this is the one I most hope to get to someday.
 The science on the benefits of learning a second language is a lock but, more than anything, now I’m motivated by embarrassment that it’s taken me so damn long to get around to it.

 The Life Changing Magic Of Tidying Up by Marie Kondo

 I can hear your skeptical snorts from here, people!
 I know I gave more than a few myself when I heard about Marie Kondo’s book and Netflix series.
 But you know what?
 Working in a secondhand book-store has really opened my eyes.
 Every time sales of The Life Changing Magic Of Tidying Up go up, we get a flurry of new stock.
 People are really, really good at holding on to crap they don’t need, that could be doing more good elsewhere.
 I don’t exclude myself from that at all; in fact, I’m probably worse than most (given that I come from a long, long line of clutter bunnies – I think it might be genetic).
 If anyone can show me the way, it’ll be Marie Kondo.
-(I draw the line at her whole no-more-than-30-books-at-a-time thing, though.)
+(I draw the line at her whole no-more-than-30-books-at-a-time thing, though I gave it a hypothetical go.)

 Where’s Banksy? by Xavier Tapies